wildstang/2019_robot_software/design_docs/inputs_and_outputs.md

 For each `Outputs` in `WSOutputs`, createOutputs creates an `Output` (not to be confused with `Outputs`) and uses the `OutputManager`'s `addOutput()` to add the `Output` (not `Outputs`) to the `OutputManager`.

 The parallel is true for input.
+For input, any object (like a subsystem) that wants to know about changes to an input must subscribe to the input e.g.

+        headingInput = (AnalogInput) Core.getInputManager()
+                                         .getInput(WSInputs.HEADING.getName());
+        headingInput.addInputListener(this);

 ## Operation
 `Robot.autonomousPeriodic` and `Robot.teleopPeriodic` periodically call `Core.executeUpdate()`. `Core.executeUpdate()` calls `update()` methods of `InputManager` and `OutputManager`, which call the `update()` methods of individual inputs and outputs.

+Inputs and outputs call inputUpdate method of objects subscribve